Shahapur (Thane)

-Shahapur is a town and census town in Thane district in the Indian state of Maharashtra.
-Shahapur is surrounded by the Western Ghats.
+Shahapur is a town and census town in Thane district, Maharashtra, India.
+It is a part of the Mumbai Metropolitan Region (MMR) and is governed by the Shahapur Municipal Council.
+Shahapur is known for its water reservoirs, historical significance, and proximity to the Western Ghats, making it an important residential and tourist destination.

 Geography

 Shahapur is located at 19.45°N 73.33°E. It has an average elevation of 46 metres (151 feet).

 Shahapur is also a major supplier of water to Mumbai.